PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 require any access to the workspaces for customer tenants and the content inside?
 The answer is no, the service principal itself doesn't need any access at all.
-Remember, Power BI REST API calls executed under the identity of the service principal are mainly to create and manage service principal profiles.
-All workspace creation and content access is done using service principal profiles.
+Remember, Power BI REST API calls executed under the identity of the service principal are mainly used to create and manage service principal profiles.
+API calls for workspace creation and content access are executed as a service principal profile.

 ### Using the Profiles API to create and manage service principal profiles